 Highlights varied aspects of life including family, faith and places of worship, educational opportunities and facilities, women’s work at home and in the community, men at work in agriculture, lumbering, construction and successful family businesses.
-Included are displays on the arts ranging from African collections to exhibits featuring sax player Noble (Thin Man) Watts and artist Arthur Raiford.
+Included are displays on the arts ranging from African collections to exhibits featuring sax player Noble (Thin Man) Watts and artist Arthur Rayford.

 Recognizes the work of early medical professionals like midwives, doctors and dentists.
 The gallery features three generations of West Volusia midwives: Mandy Worthy, Hattie Hough, and Carrie Smokes, and Doctors Lancaster Starke, S.R.
 Coleman, and Samuel W. Poole.
 Exhibits include the dental chair and other equipment from the office of the late Dr. Poole, DeLand’s first black dentist.

-This gallery combines Mrs. Conrad’s extensive elephant collection with vintage Conrad toys for a new “DeLand Was a Circus Town” theme recognizing the Bros./Clyde Beatty Circus who wintered at the former DeLand fairgrounds from 1957 – 2015.
+This gallery combines Mrs. Conrad’s extensive elephant collection with vintage Conrad family toys for a new “DeLand Was a Circus Town” theme recognizing the Bros./Clyde Beatty Circus who wintered at the former DeLand fairgrounds from 1957 – 2015.